MadeAgents/mobile-use/README.md

 **⚙️ Agent Settings**

 The `Max Run Steps` parameter specifies the maximum number of iteration steps for the Agent.
 If the current task exceeds the maximum number of iteration steps, the task will be stopped.
 Therefore, you are advised to set a larger value for complex tasks with more operation steps.
 The `Maximum Latest Screenshot` is to control the number of latest screenshots that the Agent can see.
 Because pictures consume more tokens, when the task has more steps, Appropriately take a Screenshot of the latest `Maximum Latest Screenshot` and send it to VLM to generate the next operation accordingly.
-The `Maximum Reflection Action` is to control the maximum number of reflection times of the Agent.
+The `Maximum Action Retry` is to control the maximum number of retry times in one step if the action is failed to parsed.
 The greater the value, the higher the fault tolerance rate of the Agent, but the longer the processing time of the task.

 ![alt text](docs/assets/agent_settings.png)